Financial Forecasting and Budgeting

 Cash Flow Forecast

-Integrated with the P&L through correct working capital modelling - capturing the timing difference between revenue earned and cash collected, and between costs incurred and cash paid.
+Integrated with the P&L and balance sheet, capturing the timing difference between revenue earned and cash collected, and between costs incurred and cash paid.
 Including capital expenditure, debt drawdowns, and repayments.
 Showing the actual cash position of the business in every period.

 Board Reporting Package